ni/webvi-examples/ConnectWebVIToWebSocketEchoServer/Readme.md

 2. Open `WebApp.lvdist`.
 3. Click the build icon in the top command bar of this distribution document
 4. Double-click the nipkg and follow the on screen instructions
-5. Open a web browser and navigate to `http://localhost:9090/JSLI%20WebSocket%20Echo/Main.html`
+5. Open a web browser and navigate to `http://localhost:9090/JSLI%20WebSocket%20Echo/`

 ### Hosting on the NI Web Server by manually moving files
 1. Open `C:\Program Files\National Instruments\Shared\Web Server\htdocs`
 2. Copy the `WebApp_Web Server` directory into the `htdocs` directory
-3. Open a web browser and navigate to `http://localhost:9090/WebApp_Web%20Server/Main.html`
+3. Open a web browser and navigate to `http://localhost:9090/WebApp_Web%20Server/`

 ### Hosting on the LabVIEW 2009-2017 Web Server
 1. Open `C:\Program Files (x86)\National Instruments\Shared\NI WebServer\www`
-2. Copy the `WebApp+Web Server` directory into the `www` directory
+2. Copy the `WebApp_Web Server` directory into the `www` directory
-3. Open a web browser and navigate to `http://localhost:8080/WebApp_Web%20Server/Main.html`
+3. Open a web browser and navigate to `http://localhost:8080/WebApp_Web%20Server/`

 # Details
 The WebSockets are a bidirectional communication protocol that allow interaction between the user's browser and a server.
 It is defined in Internet Engineering Task Force (IETF) RFC 6455 — The WebSocket Protocol.
 Most modern browsers support WebSockets.